wenzhendeng/imageClassification/README.md

-ThE Code is from:https://github.com/prakashjayy/pytorch_classifiers, Thanks!
+The code is from:https://github.com/prakashjayy/pytorch_classifiers, Thanks!
 ## This is an experimental setup to build code base for pytorch.
 Its main is to experiment faster using transfer learning on all available pre-trained models.

 ### Dataset: Plant Seedlings classification